Local elections in France, Bavaria proceed despite coronavirus fears | DW | 15.03.2020

 Bavaria counted 681 infections on Saturday — an increase of 123 cases compared to the day before — out of 3,800 confirmed infections across Germany.

-Germany has also ordered the banning of public gatherings of more than 1,000 people.
+German states have also ordered the banning of public gatherings of more than 100 people.
 Schools and kindergartens will also be shut in most states until after the Easter holiday in April.

 Approximately ten million people are eligible to take part in 4,000 state-wide polls for some 40,000 mayors and city or municipal councils positions, as well as those at the district and county council level.